MoonZoon/MoonZoon/docs/frontend.md

 ## SEO

 - When the request comes from a robot (e.g. _Googlebot_), then MoonZoon renders elements to a HTML string and sends it back to the robot.
-(It's basically a limited _Server-Side Rendering_.)
+(It's basically a limited _Server-Side Rendering_ / [_Dynamic Rendering_](https://developers.google.com/search/docs/advanced/javascript/dynamic-rendering).)

 - You'll be able to configure the default page title, _The Open Graph Metadata_ and other things in the Moon app.
-The example below will be continuously updated once.
+The example below will be continuously updated.
     ```rust
     async fn frontend() -> Frontend {
         Frontend::new().title("Time Tracker example")